 Ground Vibration Damage on the Rise

-To best explain this, it is necessary to get technical.
+To best explain this aspect of structural engineering it is necessary to get technical.
 Ground vibrations are typically quantified in terms of Peak Particle Velocity (PPV), which can be expressed in millimetres per second (mm/s).
 Stronger vibrations have a higher PPV.
 While in Canada there is no national standard for ground vibrations, in other countries it is generally agreed that ground vibrations should not exceed 5 mm/s.

 This 5 mm/s threshold is intended to minimize the risk of cosmetic cracking in drywall, plaster, and old unreinforced masonry.
 If the building is well constructed and in good condition, or if exposure to the vibration is very brief, it is possible for a building to tolerate even stronger vibrations.
 On the flipside, while instances of this are rare, it is also possible for damage to occur at levels lower than 5 mm/s.
 But this threshold applies to direct damage only; vibrations can also cause damage indirectly, as a result of soil movements caused by the vibrations.